- Why policy and procedure management is critical for law enforcement

 Notify officers of policy and procedure changes

 Whenever a policy update is made, that needs to be communicated with your officers.
 Cloud-based software will allow you to push out notifications to your officers, showing them what has been changed.
+Learn more about developing effective communication practices in law enforcement.

 Create an implementation plan